 Next is the Hiipoo sublimation paper.
 It’s bright and even and vivid like the TexPrint, but not quite as saturated in some of the colors.
 The text is just ever so slightly less easy to read (compare the words “ANALOGOUS” on both).
 This is definitely a solid option.

-Next is the Sub-A. I expected this one to be as good (or better, since it’s the one that’s often recommended) so I was a little disappointed to see that it didn’t turn out nearly as vivid as the other two sublimation papers.
+Next is the A-Sub.
+I expected this one to be as good (or better, since it’s the one that’s often recommended) so I was a little disappointed to see that it didn’t turn out nearly as vivid as the other two sublimation papers.
 The color is more mottled and uneven.

 Then there’s the copy paper.
 I was a little surprised that this wasn’t more terrible.
 I mean, compared to the others, it’s not great, but it’s also not as bad as I expected.
 There’s definitely less saturation and less definition between colors.
 Some of the colors (like in the bottom right) are lighter.
-Because the paper is thinner, I think it soaked up the ink a little more so the definition was lost.
+Because the paper is thinner, I think it soaked up the sublimation ink a little more so the definition was lost.

 You also need to be aware that because copy paper is so thin, it really bled onto the butcher paper I was using to protect my press.
 On the left is the paper I used for all four of the other transfers, and on the right is the copy paper transfer.
 This is something to definitely be aware of—you don’t want that ink getting on your press platen!